 Last week on the Revive DTS (week 5), we learned about Holy Spirit!
 It was so eye-opening for me and it really revealed so much about the amazing goodness of God!
-A couple important facts I learned about Holy Spirit this week are:
+A couple that have amazed me about Holy Spirit this week are:

 -He is the one that draws us to Jesus and connects us to the Father God.
 We are adopted into the family of God by the Holy Spirit.